 Guangdong is one of the top data centre locations in the country, with the highest rate of internet and mobile phone usage in Asia Pacific.

 The facility, Guangdong Data Centre, is a seven-storey fully-fitted data centre and is part of the Bluesea Intelligence Valley Mega Data Centre Campus.

 Keppel DC REIT has the right of first refusal (ROFR) to purchase the remaining five data centres to be developed within the campus.

 Furthermore, the REIT is deepening its footprint in the Netherlands with the acquisition of Eindhoven Campus.

 REIT #3: Parkway Life REIT

-Disclaimer: The information that follows serves as an educational piece and is not intended to be personalised investment advice.
+Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
-The writer may have a vested interest in some of the REITs mentioned.
+The writer doesn’t own units in the REITs mentioned.